wjwillemse/ruleminer/README.rst

     r = ruleminer.RuleMiner(templates=templates, data=df)

-you can generate the rule metrics for this rule given the data in the DataFrame above (available with r.rules).
+you can generate the rule metrics of this rule given the data in the DataFrame above (available with r.rules).

 .. list-table:: Generated rules (1)
    :widths: 20 40 20 20 20 15 15